Researcher of the Week: Andrew Goode

 As a part of a new social media initiative to connect you with our researchers, we are introducing the Maine EPSCoR and SEANET Researcher of the Week.
 Each week we will feature a graduate researcher on our social media and our website.
 If you would like to have your work featured, please contact us at firstname.lastname@example.org.

-Having this fundamental love for the ocean and ocean science, Andrew has devoted his educational and professional career to many fields of oceanography.
-Andrew’s interests lie in oceanographic and biological factors that influence the health, behavior, and ecology of economically important species of the Gulf of Maine.
+Having this fundamental love for the ocean and ocean science, Goode has devoted his educational and professional career to many fields of oceanography.
+Goode’s interests lie in oceanographic and biological factors that influence the health, behavior, and ecology of economically important species of the Gulf of Maine.
 These interests have led him to study areas such as horseshoe crab population dynamics, marine virus ecology, sea lice behavior, hydrographic variability of New England water masses, fishery impact to essential fish habitats, the influence of climate variability on demographic bottlenecks of American lobster settlement, and most recently how climate variability affects the suitable habitat of aquaculture species in Maine.
 The latter research project is titled “Hydrographic variability in the Gulf of Maine: Potential impact to major aquaculture species.”
-In this project, Andrew is using hydrodynamic models, developed by his colleagues, to determine how optimal habitat for growing major aquaculture species has changed over the past few decades.
-Applying climate projections to these models, Andrew and his colleagues are trying to determine how these optimal habitats will change in size and location.
+In this project, Goode is using hydrodynamic models, developed by his colleagues, to determine how optimal habitat for growing major aquaculture species has changed over the past few decades.
+Applying climate projections to these models, Goode and his colleagues are trying to determine how these optimal habitats will change in size and location.
 His work on these projects hopes to identify regions where aquaculture is most resilient, better predict how lobster landings may change in the future, and how all these factors may affect the economy of Maine.